RevenueCat/docs/README.md

 ## Sidebars

 Each grouping of docs is called a 'sidebar'.
 The default sidebar is defined in `sidebars.js` and requires each category and page to be defined manually.
+For now, we have only one sidebar indicating one grouping of docs.

 ## Pages